eanguianopita/home/content/authors/admin/_index.md

 highlight_name: true
 ---
 <p align="justify">
-I am a PhD Economist, working as a research assistant at the Jalisco Economy Platform at Universidad de Guadalajara (Mexico).
+I am a PhD Economist, working as a research assistant in the macroeconomic policy module at the Jalisco Economy Platform.
 I defended my doctoral dissertation at Universidad de Guadalajara in November 2022.

 In my dissertation I analyze the effects of the North American Free Trade Agreement (NAFTA) and globalization in the trade and financial relationships between Canada, the U.S., and Mexico.